 Do solar panels work in winter?

 It’s a common question: do solar panels work in winter?
-Solar panels are expensive, so you want to make sure you’re getting your money’s worth – especially during those three months of the year when the number of daylight hours shrink.
+You want to make sure you’re getting your money’s worth, especially when daylight hours shrink.

 We’ll answer all your questions about solar panels in winter in this article, covering whether they work in winter, how reduced daylight hours affects solar panel performance, and what steps you can take to optimise performance during this season.